The Fabric From Africa: In today’s fashion world, people’s use and adoration of African fabrics are continually changing.

-These fabrics would not be worn for any particular significance or importance.
+In other words, these textiles would not be worn for any formal or important occasions.

 African Fabrics Short History

-From 5,000 B.C.E., Ancient Egyptians were known to cultivate flax to weave linen.
-Early hieroglyphics, sculptures, and pyramids depicted Egyptians in cloth dress, and by 2,000 B.C.E., renderings of early looms were discovered on Egyptian tombs alongside remnants of linen materials.
+Egyptians wearing clothing appeared in early hieroglyphics, sculptures, and pyramids, and around 2,000 B.C.E., drawings of early looms were discovered on Egyptian tombs alongside fragments of linen fabrics.

-By the 18th Dynasty in Egypt, looms were vertically mounted, had a single heddle, and were secured against a wall or tree during operation by male workers.
+The looms used by Egyptian weavers in the 18th Dynasty were vertically mounted, had only one heddle, and were propped up against a wall or tree.

-The Yoruba people of Nigeria incorporated batik into their culture and it gained immense popularity.
+Yoruba people of Nigeria adopted batik into their culture, and it became quite well-known because of this.

 Different Fabric From Africa Textiles

-A cloth can be used to commemorate a certain person, event, and even a political cause.
-African textiles also have significance as historical documents.
+A cloth can be used to honor a person, an event, or even a political movement.
+African textiles are very important historical documents.